pierrediedhiou/cybersecurity-journey/glossary.md

 and maintains the systems and processes that protect an organization's network and devices.
 Known as the architects of cybersecurity
+- **Software and Data Integrity Failure** — A vulnerability where an application relies on code, updates or data it assumes are safe without verifying their authenticity, integrity or origin.
+Includes supply chain attacks and insecure deserialization
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to